matthijskooijman/PCB-workflows/README.md

 # PCB workflow automation
-This repo contains various tools for automating and simplifying workflows around (KiCad) PCB designs within 3devo.
+This repo contains various tools for automating and simplifying workflows around (KiCad) PCB designs (originaly developed within 3devo, this version is modified to be more generic).
 This includes automation using Github workflows, but also tools for helping the local development workflow.

 This repository is made public under a creative commons license (see the end of this file for details) in the hope that it will be useful to